merlinis12/Downstream-Analysis-of-RNA-Seq-Results/README.md

 - Conduct [Gene Set Enrichment Analysis (GSEA)](#2-gene-set-enrichment-analysis-gsea) for pathway-level insights.
 - Build [Protein-Protein Interaction (PPI) networks](#3-protein-protein-interaction-ppi-networks) to identify functional connections between genes.
 - Explore drug repurposing opportunities based on RNA-seq data.
-Hands-on exercises will focus on tools like `fgsea` in R and software such as GOrilla and Cytoscape.

 ---